Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 So, how does AIaaS work?

-Let’s say you want to integrate a customer service AI chatbot.
+Let’s say you want to integrate a customer service AI chatbot into your app.

 Sure, you could build and train your own model.